metasauce/beets-aisauce/README.md

 *Because your tunes deserve a little extra flavor.*

-Welcome to the **Beets AI Sauce Plugin**, that lets artificial intelligence take a stab at figuring out what your mystery tracks are actually called.
+Welcome to the **Beets AI Sauce Plugin**, that lets artificial intelligence take a stab at figuring out what your mystery tracks are all about.

 ---